aimeepham14/SimonSaysWhackaMole/README.md

 * Creating a cool mouse cursor that looks like a hammer

 ### Any Potential Roadblocks
-* The visual of the "moles popping up" may not look right
 * The computer not accepting the player's sequence
+* The computer not knowing if the player's sequence is correct

+### Credits/Sources
+* Player's sequence function from this Simon Game tutorial https://freshman.tech/simon-game/